Australian Navy Cadets: Maritime Operations

-Maritime Supports
+Maritime Support

 The Maritime Support category develops cadets with an interest in support functions, including medical, catering, hospitality, supply chain, stores, and administration functions.

 Elective Program

 Electives are optional courses that give cadets the chance to specialise in one or more areas of interest and advance their present level of ability.
 A cadet will typically select an elective that piques their interest or is in line with the ANC category they have selected.

 The electives offered in the ANC consist of: